warut92/nab-ngern/README.md

 # nab-ngern

-Simple wen app calculator for notes and coins.
+Simple web app calculator for notes and coins.
 Created by simple pure javascript.